Trineutron resonances in the SS-HORSE-NCSM approach: SS-HORSE--NCSM method for democratic decay into odd number of fragments

 This behavior is in line with the analysis presented in Ref.~\cite{Jibuti} justifying the parameterization~\eqref{Xpoli}.

-Following the ideas of the SS-HORSE--NCSM approach~\cite{Shirokov_PhysRevC_2016,Mazur_PhysPartNucl_2017,Blokhintsev_YaF_2017_1,Blokhintsev_YaF_2017_2,Shirokov_PhysRevC_2018,Shirokov_PhysRevLett_2016,Shirokov_AIPConfProc_2018}, we can obtain the parameters~$w_i$ of the expansion~\eqref{Xpoli} by calculating a set of the $A\to A$ phase shifts~$\delta(E_d)$ using Eq.~\eqref{sshorseeigph} at the NCSM eigenenergies~$E_d$ obtained with a chosen~$N_{\max}$ and a set of the~$\hbar\omega_d$ values, and next parameterize this set of~$\delta(E_d)$ by means of Eqs.~\eqref{tandeltaX} and~\eqref{Xpoli} (see the next Section for more detals).
-To calculate energies and widths of resonances, we locate the $S$-matrix poles by searching for zeros of the denominator in the r.h.s. of Eq.~\eqref{SX} which is equivalent to solving numerically in the complex $k$ plane ($-\pi<\arg(k)<\pi$) equation
+Following the ideas of the SS-HORSE--NCSM approach~\cite{Shirokov_PhysRevC_2016,Mazur_PhysPartNucl_2017,Blokhintsev_YaF_2017_1,Blokhintsev_YaF_2017_2,Shirokov_PhysRevC_2018,Shirokov_PhysRevLett_2016,Shirokov_AIPConfProc_2018}, we can obtain the parameters~$w_i$ of the expansion~\eqref{Xpoli} by calculating a set of the $A\to A$ phase shifts~$\delta(E_d)$ using Eq.~\eqref{sshorseeigph} at the NCSM eigenenergies~$E_d$ obtained with a chosen~$N_{\max}$ and a set of the~$\hbar\omega_d$ values, and next parameterize this set of~$\delta(E_d)$ by means of Eqs.~\eqref{tandeltaX} and~\eqref{Xpoli} (see the next section for more details).
+To calculate energies and widths of resonances, we locate the $S$-matrix poles by searching for zeros of the denominator in the right-hand side of Eq.~\eqref{SX}, which is equivalent to solving numerically in the complex $k$ plane $[-\pi<\arg(k)<\pi]$ equation

 using the technique suggested in Ref.~\cite{Shirokov_PhysRevC_2018} or the Newton--Raphson method (see, e.\,g., Ref.~\cite{Rakityansky}).